act-framework/act/docs/goals.md

 Although having options is not a problem per se, solutions should be clear for most common problems.
 No analysis paralysis.

+#### Testable

+Most of our time is spent testing and tests are the best documentation of our code.
+Testing should be straightforward and fast.
+Complex tests are bad docs and a time waster.